albill/albill.github.com/_posts/2007-05-02-professional-writing-and-me.markdown

 ---
+author: admin
+date: '2007-05-02 00:47:14'
 layout: post
+slug: professional-writing-and-me
+status: publish
 title: Professional Writing and Me
-published: true
-meta:
-  ljID: "2553"
-tags:
+wordpress_id: '1683'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 I want to write a few articles for publication and then work on a book or two.
 Of course, this will follow the completion of my current thesis work, which will free up a bit of time.